OpenMDAO/OpenMDAO-Framework/docs/user-guide/simulation.rst

-Components are connected by using the ``connect`` function built into the assembly. ``Connect`` takes two arguments, the first of which must be a component output, and the second of which must be a component input.
+Components are connected by using the ``connect`` function built into the assembly. ``Connect`` takes two arguments, the first of which must be a component output, and the second of which must be a component input or a sequence of component inputs.
 These are expressed using their locations in the OpenMDAO model hierarchy with respect to the scope of their parent assembly.
 Additionally, only one output can be connected to any input.
 On the other hand, it is fine to connect an output to multiple